-I have read, understood and agree to comply with the Acceptable Use Agreement. nis Glapton Academy Parent/Carer
+I have read, understood and agree to comply with this Glapton Academy Parent/Carer Acceptable Use Agreement.

-Child's Name s
+Child's Name S

 Parent's/Carer's Name

 Parent's/Carer's Signature Date

 Staff Acceptable Use Agreement

 Context

 This Individual User Agreement is intended to provide a framework for the use of L.E.A.D.
 Academy Trust ICT resources.
 It seeks to clarify the principles for acceptable use of ICT as L.E.A.D.
 Academy Trust.